sighupio/workshop-material/devsecopsday/supply-chain-security/hands-on/08-unleash-pipeline.md

 > **Note**
 > In order to push and pull from SIGHUP registry you need the credentials.
-> If you want to try this at home use your own registry.
+> If you want to try this at home use your own registry 😁

 Now you are good to go!
 > **Note**